moj-analytical-services/mojap-metadata/README.md

 # Converters

-Converters takes a Metadata object and generates something else from it (or can convert something to a Metadata object).
-Most of the time your converter will convert our schema into another systems schema.
+Converters take a Metadata object and generate something else from it (or can convert something to a Metadata object).
+Most of the time your converter will convert our schema into another system's schema.

 # Usage

-For example the `ArrowConverter` takes our schemas and converts them to a pyarrow schema:
+For example the `ArrowConverter` takes our schema and converts it to a pyarrow schema:

 ```python
 from mojap_metadata import Metadata